brailsmt/nso_tips/crafted_training_sets.md

 will ensure all armor skill lines are levelled simultaneously.

 ## Magicka Characters
+Magicka characters generally have 8 slots to work with while levelling, there are 7 armor slots plus one for a staff.
+This means that most Msgicka based builds utilize a 5 piece bonus from one set, plus a 3 set bonus for another.
+Choose the 3 piece bonus based on whether you would prefer more magicka recovery, or more max magicka.

 ### DPS
 DPS Magicka characters will want to run the following sets w/ training traits: